 Roger Moore's Height

-English actor best known for playing James Bond and for roles in movies like The Wild Geese, The Cannonball Run, Escape to Athena, The Last Time I Saw Paris, The Man Who Haunted Himself and The Sea Wolves.
+English actor, best remembered for playing James Bond and for films such as The Wild Geese, The Cannonball Run, Escape to Athena, The Last Time I Saw Paris, The Man Who Haunted Himself and The Sea Wolves.
 On TV he made a name for himself playing Simon Templar in TV series The Saint.
 His CV lists him as standing 6ft 2 inches tall.

 Six Foot Two...in the morning.